joshilesanmi/dxhub-cf-templates/re-use/live/README.md

     # Modifications

-        # Export section
+        # Root file

-            The export section creates a concatenation on the export name that you can import using !ImportValue function then with the exact format of the concatenated string i.e.

-                !ImportValue contactsvc-target-group-1-arn or !ImportValue contactsvc-prod-listener-arn

-            # Important note to have is that this value is used in the ECS stacks in such a way i.e. !ImportValue contactsvc-ecs-task-role-arn
+            TemplateURL:

+                This section reference the cloudformation template i.e. https://dxhub-infra-templates.s3.eu-central-1.amazonaws.com/iam/iam.yaml

     Then deploy the stack

 # 2. Security

     # Security stack

+        In here you find two folders - internal-ecs-service and public-ecs-service

+        If your service is publicly accessible use public-ecs-service and if your service is not accessible to the public use internal-ecs-service

         # Modifications

-            # For service that are internet facing (accessible publicly)

-                Check the comments in the file to know what ingress rule to use - to reflect the correct ingress rule to use.
-Also modify the logical ID number to reflect the number of rules i.e. (ServiceIngeressRule1).
-Modify the port section to reflect your app port.

-            # For service that are not internet facing (not accessible publicly)

-                Check the comments in the file to know what ingress rule to use - to reflect the correct ingress rule to use.
-Also modify the logical ID number to reflect the number of rules i.e. (ServiceIngeressRule1).
-Modify the port section to reflect your app port.
+            # Root file

+                TemplateURL:

+                    This section reference the cloudformation template i.e. https://dxhub-infra-templates.s3.eu-central-1.amazonaws.com/security/security.yaml

-            # Export section
+            # Security.yaml

-                The export section creates a concatenation on the export name that you can import using !ImportValue function then with the exact format of the concatenated string i.e.

-                    !ImportValue contactsvc-target-group-1-arn or !ImportValue contactsvc-prod-listener-arn

-                # Important note to have is that this value is used in the ECS stacks in such a way i.e. !ImportValue contactsvc-ecs-task-role-arn
+                Change the port to suit your app port

     Then deploy the stack

 # 3. ALB

+    In here you find two folders - alb-internal and alb-internet-facing

+    If your service is publicly accessible use alb-internet-facing and if your service is not accessible to the public use alb-internal

-    # Internal Stack
+        # Alb internal Stack

-        Use this stack if your app is not publicy accessible.

             # Modifications

                 # Target Group

+                    Apps have different kind of health checks and Protocol Version - A need to understand what kind of healthcheck you need to implement is key

+                    # Changes

-                Port to reflect the app port.
+                        * Port to reflect the app port.

+                        * Protocol Version

-                Health check path - Match this to reflect your health check path in your app.
+                        * Health check path - Match this to reflect your health check path in your app.

                 # ALB

-                Modify the Subnet section if your app resides in the Private Subnets or in the Public Subnets.
+                    Modify the Subnet section if your app resides in the Private Subnets or in the Public Subnets to use the required Subnet

-            # Export section

-                The export section creates a concatenation on the export name that you can import using !ImportValue function then with the exact format of the concatenated string i.e.

-                    !ImportValue contactsvc-target-group-1-arn or !ImportValue contactsvc-prod-listener-arn

-                # Important note to have is that this value is used in the ECS stacks in such a way i.e. !ImportValue contactsvc-ecs-task-role-arn

         Then deploy the stack

-    # Internet-Facing Stack
+        # Alb Internet-Facing Stack

-        Use this stack if your app is publicy accessible.
+            In here you find two folders - alb-internal and alb-internet-facing

+            If your service is publicly accessible use alb-internet-facing and if your service is not accessible to the public use alb-internal

             # Modifications

                 # Target Group

+                    Apps have different kind of health checks and Protocol Version - A need to understand what kind of healthcheck you need to implement is key

+                    # Changes

-                Port to reflect the app port.
+                        * Port to reflect the app port.

+                        * Protocol Version

-                Health check path - Match this to reflect your health check path in your app.
+                        * Health check path - Match this to reflect your health check path in your app.

                 # ALB

-                Modify the Subnet section if your app resides in the Private Subnets or in the Public Subnets.
+                    Modify the Subnet section if your app resides in the Private Subnets or in the Public Subnets to use the required Subnet

-            # Export section

-                The export section creates a concatenation on the export name that you can import using !ImportValue function then with the exact format of the concatenated string i.e.

-                    !ImportValue contactsvc-target-group-1-arn or !ImportValue contactsvc-prod-listener-arn

-                # Important note to have is that this value is used in the ECS stacks in such a way i.e. !ImportValue contactsvc-ecs-task-role-arn

      Then deploy the stack

 # 4. Parameters